sara-huang-hart/driver-drowsiness-detection/README.md

 # 📌 Project Background
-The goal of this project is to apply different types of deep learning models to find the best model.
+This project aims to apply different types of deep learning models to find the best model.